-There’s no harm, and possibly a lot of benefit, from using telematics for your auto insurance.
-Even if you drive a lot and usage-based insurance discounts are irrelevant, and even if you sometimes hit your brakes a little too hard, insurance companies won’t penalize you for your driving behavior.
+There’s no harm, and possibly a lot of benefit, from using telematics for your auto insurance policy.
+Even if you drive a lot and usage-based insurance discounts are irrelevant, and even if you sometimes hit your brakes a little too hard, car insurance companies won’t penalize you for your driving behavior.
 The worst that could happen is that you lose your discount for that month.

 What are telematics car insurance pros and cons?

 Telematics programs aren’t right for everyone so it’s important to weigh the pros and cons before deciding for yourself.